-Clonus is a neurological condition that occurs when nerve cells that control the muscles are damaged.
-This damage causes involuntary muscle contractions or spasms.
+Clonus is a neurological condition that occurs when nerve cells that control the muscles have become damaged.
+This damage causes involuntary muscle contractions, or spasms.

 Clonus spasms often occur in a rhythmic pattern.
 Symptoms are common in a few different muscles, especially in the extremities.
-These include the:
+These include the ankles, knees, wrists, and jaw, as well as the calves and biceps.

 Damaged nerves can cause muscles to misfire, leading to involuntary contractions, muscle tightness, and pain.